Translate

 French

 This term we will be following the iLanguages programme by developing our vocabulary around a range of subjects including instructions, opinions, sports, locations and weather.
-We will learn the word 'pour' writing and saying it in context.
 We will listen to stories, learn phrases and rehearse speaking and writing in French.
 Later in the term, we will learn about and compare traditions linked to the Christmas holidays.

 Geography